omgitslurch/hass-unifi-ap-led/README.md

 You will need:
 - UniFi Controller IP/hostname
-- Username and password (use a local account with limited permissions)
+- Username and password (use a local account with no MFA for least risk).
+If an account has MFA enabled, it will fail.
 - Site ID (usually `default`)

 ---